particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 {{> webhook-demo-fleet options="groupSelector"}}

+- The **online** column shows a green checkbox if the device is online and connected to the Particle cloud.

+- The **firmware** column shows a green checkbox if the device has product firmware and has come online at least once.
+When you onboard your first device, you have to manually request the firmware be flashed to it.
+Click the **Flash** link to do this.

+- The **development** column checkbox shows if the device has the **Mark as Development device** flag set.
+You can also change the state using this checkbox.
+You normally should leave this turned off.

-Use the `groupa` and `groupb` checkboxes to set some devices to `groupa` and some to `groupb`.
+- Use the **groupa** and **groupb** checkboxes to set some devices to **groupa** and some to **groupb**.
 A device can be in more than one group, if desired.

-The test firmware uses a library to allow the device to monitor its device group assignments and automatically change what it responds to within a few seconds of changing the settings using the control above.
+Clicking the checkbox changes the state in the cloud and if the device is online, reconfigures it in a few seconds.
 If the device is offline or in sleep mode, it will get the current device group settings from the cloud after it comes online.

 ### Functions